illiyin/scfrontend-afrikgo/Readme.md

-This is initial commit of Afrikgo Projects
+This is initial commit of Afrikgo Projects - Anda berada di branch Dev